 conference or league.

-To limit risk during practices and competitions, players, coaches, and attendees should wear face masks whenever possible.
-While coaches and referees may wear face masks at all times, athletes may wear masks on the sidelines/bench, in locker rooms, and/or during gameplay, depending on the sport.
+To limit risk during practices and competitions, players, coaches, and attendees should wear face masks at all times, including on the sidelines/bench, in locker rooms, and/or during gameplay.
 To ensure anyone wearing masks stays hydrated, they should be encouraged to take mask-free water breaks, while physically distanced from others and while following safe mask removal techniques (e.g. only touching the mask from its straps).
 Team members could have a spare in case the mask gets too sweaty.
-In addition, athletes should not wear masks during periods of extreme heat or if they have asthma or other breathing problems.
-Finally, coaches are recommended to analyze every element of practices and games to identify ways to reduce risk, such as using hand or electronic whistles instead of whistles that touch the mouth, and to consider sport-specific strategies (e.g., not switching which side of the court/field each team plays on after halftime, using “kick-ins” instead of ‘throw-ins” in soccer, plexiglass shields instead of cages for hockey).
+In addition, coaches can create areas far removed from other people and near areas of good ventilation where athletes can take short mask breaks (e.g., near the gym door).
+Athletes with asthma or other breathing problems should consult with their physician if there are concerns about mask use during physical activity.
+Finally, coaches are recommended to analyze every element of practices and games to identify ways to reduce risk, such as using hand or electronic whistles instead of whistles that touch the mouth, and to consider sport-specific strategies.

 Children in older grades often have more freedom than younger children.
 Although breaks from classes are important, safety precautions need to be maintained.
 When possible, schools could have students spend free blocks outside where there is more fresh air, and physical distancing is easier.
 If inside, schools may consider assigning student classes to specific common spaces (to preserve group distancing), putting limits on the number of students allowed in each space, and creating clear rules and demarcations on how to maintain physical distance.
 To limit unsupervised time further, schools may consider entirely replacing free blocks with supervised study halls.